OPPORTUNITY NORTH EAST – FOOD, DRINK & AGRICULTURE

 - Innovation: supporting the development of an Agri-Food & Nutrition Hub for Innovation, which will act as a beacon for businesses across the supply chain, embedding research, development and innovation in the sector.

 - Strengthening the supply chain: from farm and fishery to consumer, so that it is a source of competitive advantage for the North East.

 - Market development: bringing businesses to wider national and international market opportunities.

 - Skills development: plugging food technology gaps, supporting young workers into the sector and building confidence and ambition.

 The North East Scotland Food & Drink Awards are delivered in partnership by Opportunity North East (ONE) and Aberdeenshire Council.
 The Awards celebrate innovation and excellence while rewarding success in the food and drink sector.
 Free to enter, they are open to food and drink producers based in the North East.
 The deadline for applications for the 2019 awards is 28 January 2019.

 The Food and Drink Business Growth Programme, supported by Aberdeenshire Council, is uniquely designed to support owners and managers of food and drink companies in North East Scotland to develop and grow their business in Scotland, the UK and internationally.
-Applications for the 2018 programme has now closed but for further information about future programmes, please contact Jane MacLeod email@example.com 01224 061123.
+The application process for the 2018 programme has now closed but for further information about future programmes, please contact Jane MacLeod email@example.com 01224 061123.

 ONE’s food, drink and agriculture sector board comprises: